Common name: Sapota, Sapodilla, Chikoo, Chikku

 Another exotic tropical fruit like Mango or Jackfruit, Sapota is one of India’s favorite fruits.
 Large Sapota farms are a very common sight in South India; most of this exquisite fruit being grown in the coastal regions of Andhra Pradesh, Tamilnadu, Karnataka, Maharashtra and Gujarat.

 Sapota is a long-lived, evergreen tree that can flourish and produce fruits for over 100 years.
 They can grow to a height of 30 meters, though most cultivated variants only grow to about 15 meters.
 Sapota leaves are dark green and glossy with well-defined margins; and produce a white sap when plucked from the tree.

 Sapota fruits are mostly eaten raw after removing the skin.
-They are also used to make fruit salads, sauces, jams, custard and preserves.
-The fruits can be preserved for couple of months if they are dehydrated properly.
+They are also used to make fruit salads, sauces, jams, custard, and preserves.
+The fruits can be preserved for a couple of months if they are dehydrated properly.

-They are also used in treatment of diarrhea, cough, cold, lung ailments, bladder and kidney stones, hypertension and insect bites.
-The timber from Sapota tree is used for making flooring tiles, tool handles, railway crossties, furniture and cabinets.
+They are also used in the treatment of diarrhea, cough, cold, lung ailments, bladder and kidney stones, hypertension, and insect bites.
+The timber from the Sapota tree is used for making flooring tiles, tool handles, railway crossties, furniture, and cabinets.

 Propagation is from seeds, though germination takes a long time.
-Different methods like grafting, inarching, ground-layering and air-layering is also seen to give good results in growing Sapota trees.
+Different methods like grafting, inarching, ground-layering, and air-layering are also seen to give good results in growing Sapota trees.